Designer enables you to do the following:

 Configure all file types (for example, .xml and .txt) to use your editor of choice.
 Eclipse-based editors work best, but you can also include various artifacts (for example, word processing documents and spreadsheets).
 The native editor is automatically integrated into Designer if the platform supports it.

 Develop and debug in Java*.

-If you install Designer plug-ins into a full Eclipse install, you can perform Java development and debugging, ANT, C#, and UML modeling, all in the same tool alongside Designer.
+If you install Designer plug-ins into a full Eclipse install, you can do Java development and debugging, ANT, C#, and UML modeling, all in the same tool alongside Designer.
 This has particular value to Identity Manager driver writers (Java or C) who want the tools all together.